ethz-asl/mav_trajectory_generation/README.md

 consider segments feasible although they are not.
 We do not recommend using this.

-Here is the result over 1000 random segments with different parameter settings:
+Here are the computational results over 1000 random segments with different parameter settings:
-(To be inserted)